forknaan/ClashRoyale/readme.txt

 being done, with more in-depth detail of all important features and Timelines.
 Overall, there is no massive change to the original game itself.
 (Primarily Added more stuff to Timeline and Algorithmic Plan)

+(Game is playable, Player cards are Blue and Enemy Cards are Red) (Press R to reset the game)